Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Discussion

-where $\hat{\rho}_L$ appears in \eqref{eq:pure state rho}.
-In the holographic dictionary between the DSSYK and sine dilaton gravity $\theta=\Phi_h$ (which we confirmed in Sec.~\ref{ssec:EE bulk dS2}), where $\Phi_h$ is the location of the black hole horizon \cite{Blommaert:2024ydx}.
-A natural possibility to generalize our findings to other regions in the bulk, would be to promote

-in \eqref{eq:area entropy new}; where $\partial I$ indicates the location of a quantum extremal surface (QES) \cite{Engelhardt:2014gca} (which is a point in this case, an area surface homologous to the entangling surface obeying min-max extremization procedure \cite{Akers:2019lzs}).
-Meanwhile, the Shannon entropy contribution in the total entanglement entropy according to the island formula \cite{Almheiri:2019psf,Penington:2019npb} is just the generalization of the von Neumann entropy for all fields between an entangling region $\tilde{R}$ and a spacetime region $I$, where $\partial I$ is the QES.
-This indicates that the island formula for the bulk dual theory is

-where $S_{\rm matter}(I\cup \tilde{R})$ represents the von Neumann entropy for density matrix of matter in the bulk (e.g. a minimally coupled CFT$_2$) distributed along an interval $I\cup R$ (which might reproduce $S_{\rm Shannon}$ in \eqref{eq:entropy matter} when $I=\empty$ and $\tilde{R}$ is a point, such as in Fig. \ref{fig:bulk_picture}), so that \eqref{eq:island formula} includes semiclassical matter fields and gravity.
-To verify this formula beyond the specific case in our study, one would have to modify the bulk spacetime in sine dilaton gravity; for instance by coupling it to a flat space bath as in the island constructions \cite{Almheiri:2019psf,Penington:2019npb}.

-\paragraph{Wormhole Hilbert Space}In this work we have focused on the bulk Hilbert space interpretation of the chord space in \cite{Lin:2022rbf} to discuss about the holographic interpretation of our results on chord space entanglement entropy; particularly for one and zero-particle states.
-However, there is a different bulk perspective that one could study in the future based on the wormhole Hilbert space construction of sine dilaton gravity in \cite{Cui:2025sgy}.
-For instance, this approach might be advantageous to develop multi-partite entanglement entropy measures, since the factorization structure in their construction with many particles is very manifest (although the wormhole Hilbert space is not isomorphic to the chord Hilbert space, and the exact relation between them has yet to be addressed).
-More precisely, one might want to study a two-particle state (e.g.~$\ket{\Delta_1,\Delta_2;n_L,n_M,n_R}$, using the same notation as in \eqref{eq:states notation matter}) in terms of factorized chord wavefunctions to test the appropriate entanglement measures, for instance to model a closed universe by tracing out left and right chord sectors while leaving one chord sector in the middle ($n_M$) and to study the consequences in the bulk (which might be seen as a closed universe).
-It would be interesting to study the behavior of information is correlated between three or more subsystems.\footnote{I thank Takato Mori for related discussions about this.}
+\paragraph{Wormhole Hilbert Space}In this work we have focused on the double-scaled algebra and the chord Hilbert space; particularly for one and zero-particle states.
+However, there is a different perspective that one could study in the future based on the wormhole Hilbert space construction of sine dilaton gravity in \cite{Cui:2025sgy}.
+For instance, the factorization structure in their construction with many particles is manifest; given that the wormhole Hilbert space is not isomorphic to the chord Hilbert space, and the exact relation between them has yet to be addressed.
+Nevertheless, the wormhole Hilbert space reproduces the same results in terms of correlation functions as the chord Hilbert space with matter; {and therefore, it might also reproduce expectation values for other operators in the double-scaled algebra, such as $\hrho\log\hrho$ in the computation of algebraic entanglement entropy \eqref{eq:algebraic entropy}}.
+It would be interesting to formulate our results in terms of similar expectation values of operators acting on the wormhole Hilbert space, which is based on the end-of-the-world branes in the DSSYK \cite{Okuyama:2023byh,Cao:2025pir,Aguilar-Gutierrez:2025hty,Watanabe:2025rwp}.